OpenZWave/python-openzwave/docs/_build/html/_sources/EXAMPLES.txt

 ozwsh
 =====

 A shell manager for your ZWave network.
-It use urwid python extension.
+It use urwid and louie python extensions.
-Type the following command to install it :
+If needed, type the following command to install them :

-    sudo pip install urwid
+    sudo pip install urwid louie

 Start ozwsh with :